 It’s just after the turn of the last century.
 Some raving lunatic has just fatally shot President William McKinley, the news of which is broadcasting on the newfangled “wireless radio”.
-Our protagonist, perhaps a European ex-pat, a fan of a pirate radio out of Luxembourg, has turned a “thumbs-down” on the chaos of the mainland by escaping to the beauty, peace, and simplicity of Key West.
-Perhaps he’s hanging with Hemmingway at Sloppy Joe’s on Duval street.
+Our protagonist, perhaps a European expat, a fan of a pirate radio station out of Luxembourg, has turned a “thumbs-down” on the chaos of the mainland and escaped to the beauty, peace, and simplicity of Key West.
+Perhaps he’s hanging with Hemmingway at Sloppy Joe’s on Duval Street.
 In the hot flatland of Key West, you can’t be “over-dressed.”
 You have to be nearly naked, free from vanity and distraction.
 On Key West, a Pirate Philosopher can find his personal “immortality”.

 The theme of escaping to rediscover inspiration and rebirth is not new territory for Dylan.
 He asked Mr. Tambourine Man “to take him away on his magic swirling ship”.
-His voice aches for the sun and relief of a sandy, Mexican beach in Goin’ to Acapulco.
+In Goin’ to Acapulco, his voice aches for the sun and relief of a sandy Mexican beach.

 Like modern politicians, songwriters aren’t constrained by the facts.
 Dylan takes advantage of that in Key West.
-Our Philosopher King is listening to the news of McKinley’s assassination – which happened in 1908 – on the radio, which wasn’t invented until well afterward.
+Our Philosopher King is listening to the news of McKinley’s assassination – which happened in 1908 – on the radio – which didn’t become an everyday item until well afterward.
 He’s listening to “pirate radio” coming out of Luxembourg.
 That well-know station was actually a border blaster.
 There’s no such thing as “Gumbo-Limbo spirituals.”
 A Gumbo-Limbo is a type of tree.
 It sounds good though.

-Dylan inserts a bunch of shout-outs to nature; hibiscus flowers, fishtail palms (the official lyrics read “fishtail ponds”, but that can’t be right, there’s no such thing), orchid trees, bougainvilleas (pronounced in a very Dylanist manner).
+Dylan includes a bunch of shout-outs to nature; hibiscus flowers, fishtail palms (the official lyrics read “fishtail ponds”, but that can’t be right, there’s no such thing), orchid trees, bougainvillea’s.
 Perhaps our Pirate is a gardener.

 The musical arrangement is perfection.
 The accordion is the featured instrument.
 The estimable Garth Hudson first added that sound to Dylan’s songs during the Basement Tapes days.
 It worked then and it works now.
 There’s a lot of accordion on recent Dylan records, especially on Together Through Life and Modern Times.
 In fact, an accordion is included in every track on Together Through Life.